Bob's

 Bob's ([ˈbɔbis, ˈbɔb(ɨ)ʃ]) is a Brazilian fast food chain, founded in 1952 by the American Brazilian tennis champion Bob Falkenburg, Wimbledon tournament winner in 1948.
 The first store was opened in the Copacabana neighborhood of Rio de Janeiro.
 It is the first Brazilian fast food chain.

 In 1972, Falkenburg sold the franchise to the Brazilian Fast Food Corporation (BFFC).

-Big Bob

-Among the main sandwiches sold by the company, Big Bob is the most popular and it is made of two hamburgers, onions and leaf chicory.